astronomer/docs/astro/data-lineage.md

 The **Lineage** tab on Astro has three pages:

-- **Explore**: A real-time overview of all jobs that emit data lineage across your Organization
+- **Explore**: A real-time overview of all **jobs** that emit data lineage across your Organization.
+A job can be an Airflow task or any other process configured to emit lineage data to Astronomer, such as a Spark job.
 - **Issues**: A view of potential issues or statistical inconsistencies related to your jobs or datasets
 - **Lineage**: A graph view that visualizes data lineage